voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Alfred

-1. Go to Alfred's plugin directory: `cd ~/Library/Application\ Support/Alfred/Alfred.alfredpreferences/workflows`
-2. Set up a symlink to the git clone: `ln -s /path/to/vincents-productivity-suite-for-alfred`

-This will make the "Vincent's Productivity Suite" workflow automatically show up in Alfred and any `git pull` you do will immediately work in Alfred too.
+Make sure the 'Alfred' plugin is enabled in the `action` section of the configuration.
+Then, change focus once.
+Every time you change the focus the Alfred workflow is rebuild, specifically for the area you've selected.
+This includes registering the workflow in Alfred.

 ### About Ruby versions

 I'm taking care that this plugin works with the Ruby version that comes with the latest macOS.
 At the moment that's `2.6.3`.
 But I actually use the latest version of Ruby myself.
 To manage multiple Ruby versions I use [rbenv](https://github.com/rbenv/rbenv) as provided by [Homebrew](https://brew.sh).

-To make Alfred use the same version of Ruby as the command-line tools, you can set up the `RUBY_PATH` workflow environment variable.
-For me it points to `/Users/vincent/.rbenv/shims`.
+The Alfred workflow by default uses the same version of Ruby as the command-line does, but you can override it in the Alfred plugin.
+See below.

 I haven't yet found a way to make the BitBar plugin use the same version. it always uses the system Ruby.
 But I'm making sure that also works.